 Mid-Autumn festival is also the appropriate time to eat mooncakes, a Chinese dessert.
 This New York Times article estimates that mooncakes are a 2 billion dollar a year industry.

-Mooncake is definitely an acquired taste.
+Mooncake is a traditional food Chinese have on Mid Autumn Festival.
+It often has a salted egg yolk in the middle to symbolize the full moon.
+To many people, it definitely has an acquired taste.
 It is sweet and salty, gluttonous pastry filled with a dense filling such as lotus seed paste or a red bean paste.
-It often has a salted egg yolk in the middle to symbolize the full moon.

 Nowadays, contemporary mooncakes are popular for those who do not enjoy the traditional taste.
 Even global chains such as the coffee giant, Starbucks, and the german ice cream brand, Haagen Dazs, have released their own version of mooncake.
 Haagen Dazs mooncakes are actually made with ice cream.
 T

 Even if you can’t enjoy some mooncake with your loved ones, you can at least go outside and gaze upon the full moon.
 Maybe you’ll spot the moon goddess.